Frequently asked questions

 Polmanter is a lovely friendly site, and we ask all our guests to be polite and considerate towards staff and fellow visitors.
 Please supervise your children, and keep dogs on leads in the main campsite.

-We encourage cycling, but please ride around the site with care; and we don’t allow scooters, motorised scooters, skateboards, roller skates or Heelys anywhere on site (you’ll understand why when you see the gradients and narrow lanes around here!).
+We encourage cycling, but please ride around the site with care; and ensure helmets are worn, and lights are used at night.
+We don’t allow scooters, motorised scooters, skateboards, roller skates or Heelys anywhere on site (you’ll understand why when you see the gradients and narrow lanes around here!).
 Please always be conscious of other guests, and restrict ball games to the sports field.

 The Highway Code still applies inside the campsite, and the speed limit is 5mph.
 Please don’t bring commercial vehicles onto the site.
 If you need to carry out a repair, please don’t do so on your pitch as it can disturb other guests.
 Please let us know at Reception if you have a mechanical problem, and we’ll help you out.